The YUMA mission

 We’re not here to lead a movement.

-We’re not here to perform resilience for an audience.
+We’re not here to perform resilience.

 We make what should’ve already existed.